tlumip/tlumip/root/model/faf/README.md

 # FAF input files

-These files are needed from the Freight Analysis Framework (Bureau of Transportation Statistics) but are not included in the repository due to filesize:
-- FAF4.5.1.csv

-Users can download all of the necessary files by running `download_faf.bat` in a command prompt.
+The TLUMIP SWIM v2.6 model uses preprocessed FAF 5.4.1.
+The preprocessed FAF 5.4.1 is already present in the `root/scenario/inputs/parameters/prebuild_faf_multiyear.csv.xz` and no additional steps are needed.

+Follow the instructions to update [FAF inputs](https://github.com/tlumip/tlumip/wiki/CT#updating-faf-inputs-to-ct-model) to use the latest version of FAF which is FAF 5.5.1 (as of 01/04/2024).

-If the link is not active then user can access the latest FAF file here: https://www.bts.gov/faf/
+The batch script can be used to only download FAF v5.5.1.
+If the batch script doesn't work then user can access the latest FAF file here: https://www.bts.gov/faf/